-Trump visits US-Mexico border as shutdown talks stall
+Trump argues wall would prevent violent crime during visit to US-Mexico border

 The National Emergencies Act grants the president broad authority to declare emergencies, which could clear a path for the White House to move ahead with building a wall.

 The visit comes on the 20th day of the ongoing partial federal government shutdown affecting nearly 800,000 federal workers.
 Funding has lapsed for some parts of the government, as Congress has been unable to pass a spending bill.
-Trump is demanding $5.7 billion in funding for a border wall in the spending package, something Democrats are rejecting.
+Trump is funding for a border wall in the spending package, something Democrats are rejecting.

 On Wednesday, Trump walked out of a White House meeting with congressional leaders including Senate Minority Leader Chuck Schumer and House Speaker Nancy Pelosi after Pelosi again rejected supporting new funding for a border wall.